-Welcome to the fourth edition of the Fluid Power Handbook.
-Once again this year, we’ve given the sections an updated feel, and I look forward to your feedback on these changes.
-You will find updated sections on many components and other areas of fluid power interest, along with several all-new topics, and a fascinating trends piece on the Internet of Things’ impact on fluid power technology.
+WELCOME to the fifth edition of the Fluid Power Handbook.
+This year, we have again changed the look and feel of this issue, and we welcome your feedback on these changes.
+You will find updated sections on many components and other areas of fluid power interest, some all-new topics, and a fascinating trends piece on the the impact of efficiency and green engineering on fluid power technology.

 Fluid power is, quite simply, the use of a liquid or a gas to move a load and accomplish work.
 The technology is used in countless industrial as well as everyday environments, from automobile assembly lines to passenger airliners and from packaging equipment to huge earth-moving pieces of equipment.
 Fluid power can be used for extremely tough tasks, such as boring new underground mining tunnels—or for very gentle operations, such as lifting and stacking large sheets of glass.
 Through various components and actuators, fluid power systems can push, pull, lift, rotate or grip almost any load.

 While fluid power has been around for centuries, its heyday was undoubtedly sparked by the end of World War II, when countless soldiers returning to their home countries brought back their mechanical expertise and real-world experiences.
 The founding of many famed domestic fluid power component manufacturing companies—many still around today—can be traced to this era.
 In the years thereafter, some of the associations that have so shaped the industry were begun, most notably the National Fluid Power Association (1953) and the International Fluid Power Society (1960).